PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 12:14:28
+Last updated: 2024-04-08 12:15:02
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: But every now and then it’s good to question those who question things. - Noah